alvinchow86/pyprocessor/README.md

 this is ${i}
 % endfor
 ```
-Note that you can have spaces in front of the % prefix, if you want to write something like this:
+Note that you can have spaces in front of the % prefix, if you want to write something like this (nested blocks):
 ```
 % if x > 5:
   % if y < 3: